-Bifocal, trifocal or multifocal glasses increase the chances of falling, as the changes in the lens can make it difficult to judge distances and see objects on the ground.
+Bifocal, trifocal or multifocal glasses increase the chances of falling, as the changes in the lens can make it difficult to judge distances and to see uneven footpaths and the edges of steps and stairs.

 Other eye conditions, such as macular degeneration, glaucoma, cataracts, and diabetic retinopathy, impair vision.
 They may require you to learn new skills to move around safely.